 Individual and Institutional Informed Trading in Competing Firms Around Earnings Announcements

-This study investigates individual and institutional trading activities before and after earnings announcements to infer informed trading in competing firms.
-We find evidence for individual and institutional informed trading in competing firms before earnings announcements.
-Magnitude of institutional (individual) net order flow coefficient decreases (increases) with lag length, suggesting institutional trading captures information faster than individual trading.
+This study investigates individual and institutional trading in competing firms around earnings announcements.
+We find individual and institutional informed trading in competing firms, which is dominant prior to earnings announcements.
+Magnitude of institutional (individual) net order flow coefficient decreases (increases) with lag length, suggesting that institutional trading captures information faster than individual trading.
 Individual net order flow transmit information cross-stock when competitor is a small firm while institutional net order flow conveys information cross-stock irrespective of firm size.
-Institutional trading in competing firm exhibits cross-stock price impact before earnings announcements.
-Our results will be informative for regulators with regard to insider trading laws and provide insights on the impact of individual and institutional trading on cross-stock price discovery process.
+Our results are informative for regulators regarding insider trading laws and provide insights for market participants in understanding individual and institutional trading impact on cross-stock price discovery process.

 Keywords: Institutional and Individual Investors; Competing and Announcing Firms; Returns; Net Order Flow; Earnings Announcements; Informed Trading